KireJovanosky/Ecommerce/Readme.md

-The ECommerce Application is a robust and scalable platform built using Java and Spring Boot.
+The Ecommerce Application is a robust and scalable platform built using Java and Spring Boot.
 It offers a secure and efficient way for businesses to sell their products to customers.
 With a focus on security, scalability, and ease of maintenance, this application is designed to meet the demands of modern ECommerce businesses.

 **Features**
   **Admin:**